autowarefoundation/autoware.universe/planning/behavior_velocity_planner/run-out-design.md

 - Calculate obstacle's min velocity and max velocity from covariance
 - Detect collisions with polygon object
 - Handle the case when the predicted path of obstacles are not straight line
+  - Currently collision check is calculated based on the assumption that the predicted path of the obstacle is a straight line